engr-munawar/DL_Notebooks/README.md

 # CNN Image Classifier using Transfer Learning

-I have used VGG16 model to classify cats and dogs images downloaded from Kaggle
+I have used VGG16 model to train it on dataset of cats and dogs downloaded from Kaggle

 I have learned this technique from CampusX